 - Asbury University is a redemptive community.
 The community promotes a right relationship with God, with one another and with the institution itself.
 Redemption requires us to move beyond love as a theory and to put it into practice through forgiveness, reconciliation, restitution and restoration.
 Thus, the goal of redemption is to move toward maturity in Jesus Christ.

 - Asbury University is a disciplined community.
 Healthy and holy living requires self-control which is evidenced in learning to limit our own freedom for the good of ourselves and the community.
 Our community encourages its members not only to discipline themselves but also to be accountable to God and others for their actions.
 The practice of disciplined living is a lifetime skill which is not always convenient but is always healthy when practiced with a sense of balance.

 - Asbury University is a serving community.
 The idea of being “saved to serve” permeates this community because Asbury University’s mission is to develop servant-leaders who will make significant contributions to society.
 It is important to help others and make meaningful contributions to improving the world in which we live, including the challenge of society’s bigger problems.

 - Asbury University is a celebrating community.
 One sign of a healthy community is the sense of celebration involved in its history and traditions.
-Asbury University has maintained a focus on its mission for over 120 years and continues to celebrate its heritage as a provider of Christian liberal arts education in the Wesleyan-Holiness tradition.
+Asbury University has maintained a focus on its mission for more than 125 years and continues to celebrate its heritage as a provider of Christian liberal arts education in the Wesleyan-Holiness tradition.
 Academic and spiritual programs, class identity, athletics and student organizations are all worthy of celebration.